-Along with spring, autumn is by far the best season for walking and hiking in Spain.
+Along with spring, autumn is by far the best season for hiking in Spain.
 Where better to hike than in one of Spain’s most beautiful forests?

 While the beach is great for the summer, I much prefer cooler times of the year when the weather is perfect for hiking in Spain’s mountains or some of Spain’s most beautiful forests.